Security Analysis of Crosslink 2

 The additional bft‑proposal‑validity, bft‑block‑validity, bft‑finality, and honest voting rules are also not an obstacle to making, voting for, or finalizing bft‑proposals:

-• Because is live, there will always be some point in time at which a fresh valid bc‑header chain that satisfies both the Increasing score rule and the Tail confirmation rule exists for use in the field.
+- Because is live, there will always be some point in time at which a fresh valid bc‑header chain that satisfies both the Linearity rule and the Tail confirmation rule exists for use in the field.

-• If no fresh valid bc‑header chain is available, the Increasing score rule and Tail confirmation rule allow an honest bft‑proposer to choose to be the same as in the previous bft‑block.
+- If no fresh valid bc‑header chain is available, the Linearity rule and Tail confirmation rule allow an honest bft‑proposer to choose to be the same as in the previous bft‑block.
 So, if liveness of depends on an honest proposer always being able to make a proposal (as it does in adapted‑Streamlet for example), then this requirement will not be violated.

-Therefore, remains live under the same conditions as in Snap‑and‑Chat applied to .
+Therefore, remains live under the same conditions as .

-The only other possibility for a liveness issue relative to Snap‑and‑Chat would be if the change to the construction of could cause it to stall, even when and are both still live.
+The only other possibility for a liveness issue in Crosslink 2 would be if the change to the constructions of or could cause either of them to stall, even when and are both still live.

 Safety argument